From BR Bullpen

 "Think about this.
 What if Eddie Stanky had struck out?
 If he doesn't get on base, what happens to my shot at the big leagues?" - Otis Davis

 Otis Davis had one chance in the majors, as a pinch-runner for Eddie Stanky.
 Davis had injured his knee while running track in high school, and reinjured it sliding into third base as the pinch-runner.
-Later, back in Montreal, he injured it again, and when sent to Fort Worth, he injured it yet again.
+Later, back with the Montreal Royals, he injured it again, and when sent to the Fort Worth Cats, he injured it yet again.

 He had started in pro ball in 1941, but in 1942 volunteered for the Navy.
 He was discharged, however, due to his knee swelling up.
 He went back into the minors in 1943.
 His last year in the minors was 1948, when he hit .344.
 He played several years of semi-pro ball after that.